 Okay so, I have windows 7, this never used to happen, but all of a sudden, a lot or almost all of my programs aren't installing.
 Whether it's a game or a media software, they do not install.
 I keep getting errors, mostly NSIS Errors.
 I wonder if I might

 You may do the following tasks:

+Note:Try to install your software after each task.
 1. Delete the cache of your Web browser.
 To do this, in the Microsoft Internet Explorer 8 window, open Tools menu and then select Delete Browsing History….Next, click the Delete All button and also select the check box in the confirmation

-The following thread discusses about removing viruses and malware online:
+Follow the link below to run the free online scan: http://onecare.live.com/site/en-us/default.htm The following thread discusses about removing viruses and malware online:

 1. Open Command Prompt window, to do so, click start windows and in the search bar type cmd.exe and right click on it and run it as administrator.

 2. Drag your installer file into this window.

 3. Press the space key once and type /NCRC and then press Enter.

 Microsoft is conducting an online survey to understand your opinion of the Technet Web site.
 If you choose to participate, the online survey will be presented to you when you leave the Technet Web site.